 The last change coming to the Disney Parks, which begins today, is for guests planning to bring a cooler or cooler bag to store snacks and drinks for the theme parks or water parks.
 No longer will guests be allowed to bring in loose or dry ice.
 However, all hope for keeping food items cold is not lost as guests can utilize reusable ice packs.

 Additionally, Disney will allow guests to visit Quick-Service locations throughout the park, where they can request complimentary cups of ice for the purpose of their coolers.
 Complimentary cups of water are another offering that can be found at these locations as well.

 For an even closer look at these new updates, be sure to visit the official website for FAQs.

 Additionally, the company will constantly be looking for reduced rates or discounts the second you book with them, up until the first day of your stay.
 If a better deal becomes available, they will automatically cancel and rebook your reservations to save you money!
-Click here for a no-obligation vacation quote from Destinations to Travel!
+Click here for a no-obligation vacation quote from Academy Travel!

 What are your thoughts on these new policy changes to the Disney Parks?
 Let us know in the comments below!